gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 If you can't give up, you have to keep going.
 Come on."

-She took her sister's hand,
+She took her sister's paw,
-and was only mildly surprised when Dockety took her other hand with its smaller manipulator.
+and was only mildly surprised when Dockety took her other paw with its smaller manipulator.
 Side by side,
 they descended into the unknown.